about Yachtsnet online yacht brokerage

 Go to our brokerage section for boats currently for sale

 The hull is carvel-planked iroko on steel frames with laminated iroko stem and sternpost.
-The carvel hull planks are probably either glued or edge-fastened (no-one knows because as as far as is known it has never been necessary to replace a plank on this yacht).
+The carvel hull planks are probably either glued or edge-fastened (no-one knows because as far as is known it has never been necessary to replace a plank on this yacht).
 She has a teak deck on a marine ply base, with mahogany cabin trunking and interior joinery.
 She has an alloy mast and boom with a twin-forestay rig

 Below: The saloon has the galley to port and the chart table, with quarterberth behind, to starboard.
 Forward in the saloon are two settee berths and two pilot berths, with a table with fold-out leaves between